 Learning disability nurses are highly skilled communicators.
-They are not only trained in using alternative communication formats such as Makaton, they are skilled observers with the time to ensure someone's non-verbal communication is treatment where they might not be otherwise.
+They are not only trained in using alternative communication formats such as Makaton, they are skilled observers with the time to ensure someone's non-verbal communication is 'heard'.
+These skills allow the voices of people with a learning disability to be heard in the course of their treatment where they might not be otherwise.
 Learning disability nurses often design and create resources, such as a hospital passports, or unique communication aids to ensure peoples voices are heard and to ensure other health and social care professionals understand people's rights and what they might need to meet their often complex needs.